 Henna is perfect for getting a dark red color for your hair.
 Mixing with other herbs and natural dyes can change the color as well.

 Mixing the powder with water and leaving it overnight to set will provide a paste that you brush into your hair.
 Leaving the mixture in for a few hours before rinsing will produce a vibrant new color for you to enjoy.
+You can get some henna hair color ideas here.

 Applying black tea to your hair can darken it and keep it healthy.
 Letting the tea sit in your hair for a while is perfect for letting the color sink in.
 Adjusting the ratio of tea to water and the number of times applied can alter the color.